dlcs/iiif-presentation/docs/rfcs/0005-mixed-manifests.md

 ### Overview

 * Manifests can be written with `"items"` alone, `"paintedResources"` alone or a combination of both.
+* Behaviour for handling `"paintedResources"` without `"items"` remains unchanged.
+* Behaviour for handling `"items"` without `"paintedResources"` slightly changes as we will now identify managed Assets (initially only via canonical path).
 * For PUT and POST operations all submitted payloads are only examined on their own, we do not combine with any data we've seen before (e.g. data stored in S3).
+Each payload contains the intent for the final Manifest.

+> [!WARNING]
+> Highlighting that the last point, above, could lead to destructive operations.
+>
+> If a user has carefully curated properties on Canvases and submit only `"paintedResources"` then all of the Canvas-level properties will be lost.
+To mitigate this they would need to submit both `"items"` and `"paintedResources"` together.
+>
+> Purely additive payloads are not yet supported - these will come in the future as PATCH operations or a specific `/paintedResources` endpoint.

 ## Rules